How to build a virtual world using the Unreal Engine?

-The “Preview” labels in the below image signify that whatever the graphics, light, and overall scene you are viewing may differ from what you will see in the game after final publishing.
-However, you can adjust the lighting quality and other functions according to the project.
+The “Preview” labels in the below image signify that the graphics, light, and overall scene you are viewing may differ from what you see in the final game.
+However, you can adjust the lighting quality and other functions according to your project’s requirements:

 Following are the steps to build the process:

 1. Visit the Main Toolbar and click on the drop-down arrow next to the Build option.

 2. Choose the Production setting from the Lighting Quality section.
 You can set the quality level to High, Medium, or Low according to the project type and specifications.

 3. Allow the build to finish.
 Once the process is done, you will get a clear view of the final look of your project.

 4. Click the Play button in the Main Toolbar to see your progress in the editor.

 With the build and the editor, you can quickly test the various aspects of your projects and perform common actions.
 For example, you can change the lighting effect to moonlight or the night scene or add an extra room.